Bristol Filton Airport: Post war

 After the Second World War, the concrete runway at Filton Aerodrome was extended westwards by John Laing & Son to enable the huge Bristol Brabazon airliner to take off safely.
 This extension required demolition of the hamlet of Charlton; it also severed the pre-war Filton bypass.
-The three-bay Brabazon Hangar was built in the late 1940s under the direction of T. P. O'Sullivan.
+The three-bay Brabazon Aircraft Assembly Hall (AAH) was built in the late 1940s under the direction of T. P. O'Sullivan.
 The hangar doors and the railway level crossing for the aircraft were the largest in the world at the time.
 After a worker was crushed and killed while taking a sleep in one of the folds of the hangar doors, a siren was installed to warn employees when the doors were being operated.

 During the late 1940s and early 1950s, BAC branched out into the development and production of pre-fabricated buildings, plastics, helicopters, guided weapons, luxury cars, gas turbines and ramjet motors.
 The Bristol Britannia (Whispering Giant) airliner and Bristol Freighter were produced.

 In 1948, 501 Squadron was equipped with De Havilland Vampire jets.
 These were a common sight in the skies around Filton in the early to mid-1950s.
 501 was disbanded on 3 February 1957.
 As a protest, one of the pilots flew his aircraft under the Clifton Suspension Bridge, but he crashed into a hillside on the Leigh Woods side of the Avon Gorge, near Sea Mills, Bristol, and was killed.

 During the late 1940s and early 1950, British Overseas Airways Corporation (BOAC) flew their Lockheed Constellations and Boeing Stratocruisers into Filton to be serviced in the newly completed Brabazon Hangar, then the largest hangar in the world.
 Maintenance flights to Filton ceased when suitable hangars were completed at London Heathrow Airport.
 In 1954, BAC opened a technical college for apprentices and trainees at the bottom of Filton Hill.
 This was eventually absorbed by Filton Technical College, that had opened on the opposite side of Filton Avenue in 1961.
 In 1958, the aero engine interests of the Bristol Aeroplane Company and Armstrong Siddeley were amalgamated to form Bristol Siddeley Engines.
 Rolls-Royce purchased Bristol Siddeley Engines in 1966.
 On 4 February 1971, Rolls-Royce were declared bankrupt due to the burden of development of the RB211 engine for the Lockheed L-1011 Tristar jetliner.
 Due to the importance of Rolls-Royce engine division to the Royal Air Force, the Government nationalised the company.
 Frederick Corfield the then local MP, was then Minister for Aviation, and presumably had influence over what was an unusual decision for a Conservative administration.